Internationalization

 If you install gettext on Mac with Homebrew, you may need to add the binary to your path manually

-Finally, ensure you have an environment variable CROWDIN_API_KEY.
+Finally, ensure you have an environment variable CROWDIN_PERSONAL_TOKEN.
 You can generate your Crowdin API key by navigating to your Crowdin account settings page.

 Extracting and uploading sources

-Typically, strings will be uploaded when a new release branch is cut from develop, signifying the beginning of string freeze and the beta releases.
+Typically, strings will be uploaded at the beginning of string freeze.
 (See Release process.)

 Before translators can begin working on the strings in our application, they need to be uploaded to Crowdin.
-Translations are maintained in release branches on Crowdin in the Crowdin kolibri project.
+Translations are maintained in the release branch on Crowdin in the Crowdin kolibri project.

 This command will extract front- and backend strings and upload them to Crowdin, and may take a while: